pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Duration: 2m17s
 ```

-Instead of a JSON representation of the VPC resource, the `<pulumi_awsx.ec2.vpc.Vpc object at 0x7f77ac256130>` value is what is printed instead.
-This is because the VPC class of Pulumi's AWSX library does not provide a custom `String` method that outputs the JSON representation of the VPC.
-Instead, it provides the default representation, which includes the object's memory address.

-Because outputs represent the properties of a resource whose values will only exist after the program is executed, you can't directly print out all the properties of the VPC as a JSON object using a regular print statement.
-The actual values of these properties are not yet determined at the time the code runs (i.e. when the `print | log` statement would run); they are determined asynchronously when Pulumi applies the plan to the target cloud environment.
+Instead of a JSON representation of the VPC resource, you will more than likely see:

+- the memory address of the variable or
+- nothing at all

+This is because, when it comes to Pulumi resource classes, there is no custom `String` method that outputs the JSON representation of each resource.
 Ultimately, if you want to print the properties of the VPC, you can do so using one of two methods:

 - Use Pulumi's built in `export` function to export the resource as a stack output
 - Access individual properties of the resource using `apply`

 ## Exporting outputs

 Let's examine the first method, using `export`.
-We can remove the print statement from our code and replace it with the following export statement:
+We can remove the `print | log` statement from our code and replace it with the following export statement:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}